 Are Total Life Changes Products Worth Their Price?

-When compared to other MLM programs in the health and nutrition business, Total Life Changes products are slightly pricier than their competitors.
+When compared to other MLM programs in the health and nutrition direct selling industry Total Life Changes products are slightly pricier than their competitors.

 For example, the core Herbalife and Amway weight management products, Formula 1 and Nutrilite Slimmetry range from $30 – $42.
 The TLC Iaso Tea is their signature weight management product, which has a cost of $50.